Bob Lacey

-Robert Joseph "Bob" Lacey, Jr. (born August 25, 1953) is an American former professional baseball pitcher.
+Robert Joseph Lacey Jr. (August 25, 1953 – June 4, 2026) was an American professional baseball pitcher.
 He played all or part of seven seasons in Major League Baseball for the Oakland Athletics, Cleveland Indians, Texas Rangers, California Angels, and San Francisco Giants.

 Early career

 Lacey once struck out 19 batters during an American Legion playoff game as a youth.
-He was a 10th-round draft selection of the Oakland A's in 1972, he was 13–2 in his first minor league season.
+He was a 10th-round draft selection of the Oakland A's in 1972, and he was 13–2 in his first minor league season.
 However, as the A's dynasty began to crumble as the decade wore on, Lacey was given an opportunity at the major league level during the 1977 season.

 Major league career

-1978–79
+1978–1979

 In just his fourth major league appearance, he struck out future Hall of Famer Reggie Jackson twice in a crucial situation, enraging Jackson and the Yankees in the process.
 Later, he would engage in a brawl with the Kansas City Royals' Darrell Porter, who called Lacey a "crazy, immature, punk."
 Despite this, he emerged as Oakland's most reliable relief pitcher and led the American League in appearances in 1978.

 No other pitcher in league history inherited more baserunners than Bob Lacey did in 1978 (104).
 Despite that, he won eight games, crafted a 3.01 ERA and saved five games.
 He had a disappointing 1979 season suffering with bursitis in his heel.